- WHAT TO PRACTICE:

 - BE ORGANISED AND CONSISTENT:

-- -Know what it is you want to practice, e.g rudiments, scales, beats, fills, songs, drum chart, drum styles, timing, co-ordination, creative work….
+- -Know what it is you want to practice, e.g chords, single notes, riffs, music reading/Tabs, scales, drum rudiments, beats, fills, playing along to songs, drum chart, drum styles, timing, counting aloud, co-ordination, creative work….

 - -Don’t practice one thing then another thing the next day.

 - -Have your work set out for practice (on music stand, or on the drum kit)